gatsbyjs/gatsby/docs/blog/2018-01-22-getting-started-gatsby-and-wordpress/index.md

     // specify the component template of your choice
     component: slash(postTemplate),
     // In the ^template's GraphQL query, 'id' will be available
-    // as a GraphQL variable to query for this posts's data.
+    // as a GraphQL variable to query for this post's data.
     context: {
       id: edge.node.id,
     },